Minding the Baby™ Research

-Grounded in attachment theory and reflective parenting, Minding the Baby® Home Visiting (MTB-HV) involves an integrated model of care for young families that bridges primary care and mental health approaches to enhancing the parent-infant relationship.
+Minding the Baby™ Home Visiting (MTB-HV) bridges primary care and mental health approaches to enhancing the parent-infant relationship.
+Grounded in attachment theory, the MTB model is aimed at promoting the parents’ capacities to keep the child and their needs in mind.
+Though toxic stress and adverse life circumstances challenge parenting in a variety of ways, supporting parents’ curiosity and interest in their child’s experience has been linked to a number of positive outcomes.
 From 2002-2021, MTB-HV clinicians provided direct clinical service for young families in New Haven, Connecticut.
 These families also participated in voluntary evaluation research, and many continue to participate in longitudinal follow-up.

-Through initial pilot and later efficacy testing research with young adult and teen parents, positive outcomes were demonstrated in RF, parent-child relationship, infant attachment, high retention rates, lower rates of rapid subsequent childbearing (a second birth within 2 years of the first child), lower rates of child obesity, and fewer incidents of DCF referrals.
-These outcomes are all described with references included under Findings.
+Through initial pilot and later efficacy testing with young adult and teen parents, positive outcomes were demonstrated in RF, parent-child relationship, infant attachment, high retention rates, lower rates of rapid subsequent childbearing (a second birth within 2 years of the first child), lower rates of child obesity, and fewer DCF referrals.
+These outcomes are fully described under Findings.

-MTB-HV clinicians served over 200 families in Connecticut between 2002 and 2021, with more than 470 additional families served through program implementation in Florida, England, Scotland, with an on-going independent multi-year RCT underway as part of the Denmark implementation.
+MTB-HV clinicians served over 200 families in Connecticut between 2002 and 2021, with more than 470 additional families served through program implementation in Florida, England, Scotland, with an on-going independent multi-year RCT underway as part of a multi-site implementation in Denmark.